yammerjp/optruck/README.md

 ## TODO

-- [ ] Add tests for interactive mode
 - [ ] More descriptive error messages to help user
 - [ ] Fix logging
 - [ ] Add tests for kube client